Area Code 515 Location: Your 2026 Central Iowa Guide

 The area code 515 location is central Iowa, with its most prominent city being the state capital, Des Moines.
 This area code serves a vibrant mix of urban and rural communities, including major hubs like Ames and West Des Moines.
 It’s a key identifier for one of the Midwest’s most dynamic regions.

-The area code 515 location primarily covers central Iowa.
-Its largest city is Des Moines, the state capital.
-The 515 area code also includes significant cities such as Ames, West Des Moines, Ankeny, and Urbandale, encompassing counties like Polk, Story, Dallas, and Boone.
-It is now part of an overlay with the new 329 area code.
+The 515 area code also includes significant cities such as Ankeny, Urbandale, and Waukee, encompassing counties like Polk, Story, Dallas, Boone, and Greene. it’s now part of an overlay with the new 329 area code.

 When you dial a 515 number, you’re calling a specific slice of central Iowa.
-While Des Moines is the anchor, the area code extends to numerous other communities, each with its own character.
-As a relocation specialist, I’ve helped dozens of families settle into these very towns, and I always tell them understanding the local geography starts with the phone.
+While Des Moines is the anchor, the area code extends to numerous other communities, each with its own character. local geography starts with the phone number.

 Here’s a breakdown of the key places covered by area code 515: